holly-t-123/Economic_and_Community_Development__Dashboard_Tableau/README.md

 The dashboard features:

 - a TN county map with a color gradient based on population size
-- a stacked line graphs of unemployment rate and new jobs
+- a stacked line graph of unemployment rate and new jobs
 - a tree map of project type distribution
 - a table of company information including new jobs, capital investment, and total grants received
 - filtering by county when clicking on the TN map